yongjiguan/yongjiguan.github.io/_pages/about.md

       * I complet my PhD dissertation defense and then receive my PhD in School of Information Science and Engineering, Lanzhou University, China.
   * 2019.04.08
       * I obtain <b>the International Teacher Postdoctoral Scholarship Fund of Lanzhou University</b> in School of Information Science and Engineering, Lanzhou University, China.
+  * 2019.03.01
+      * The 6th Journal paper <b>Highly Efficient and Non-Precious Metal for the Li-SOCl<sub>2</sub> Battery Using Nitrogen Doped Carbon Supported Cu Nanoparticles </b> is accepted by <b> J Electrochem Soc</b>.
+  * 2019.01.24
+      * The 5th Journal paper <b>Ultrabroadband metamaterial absorbers based on ionic liquids</b> is accepted by <b>Appl Phys A</b>.
   * 2018.10.31
       * I take part in <b>the 6th Asian Pacific Congress on Ionic Liquid & Green Processes (APCIL-6)</b> and give oral and poster prentation in Tottori, Japan.
+  * 2018.05.24
+      * The 4th Journal paper <b>Flow-Induced Voltage Generation by Driving Imidazolium-Based Ionic Liquids Over a Graphene Nano-Channel</b> is accepted by <b>J Mater Chem A</b>.
   * 2018.01.05
-      * The third Journal paper <b>Influence of External Electric Field on Vibrational Spectrum of Imidazolium-Based Ionic Liquids Probed by Molecular Dynamics Simulation</b> is accepted by <b>Acta Physico-Chimica Sinica</b>.
+      * The 3th Journal paper <b>Influence of External Electric Field on Vibrational Spectrum of Imidazolium-Based Ionic Liquids Probed by Molecular Dynamics Simulation</b> is accepted by <b>Acta Physico-Chimica Sinica</b>.
   * 2017.09.21
-      * The second Journal paper <b>Dynamic Three-Dimensional Nanowetting Behavior of Imidazolium-Based Ionic Liquids Probed by Molecular Dynamics Simulation</b> is accepted by <b>J Phys Chem C</b>.
+      * The 2th Journal paper <b>Dynamic Three-Dimensional Nanowetting Behavior of Imidazolium-Based Ionic Liquids Probed by Molecular Dynamics Simulation</b> is accepted by <b>J Phys Chem C</b>.
  * 2017.06.08
       * I attend <b>the 2017-Lammps Molecular Dynamics Simulation Summer Application Technology Conference</b> in conference center of Beijing Institute of Applied Physics and Computational Mathematics, Beijing, China.
   * 2016.11.10
-      * The first Conference paper <b>Near infrared plasmonic optical trapping based on hybrid metal nanorod</b> is added to <b>IEEE Xplore</b>.
+      * The 1st Conference paper <b>Near infrared plasmonic optical trapping based on hybrid metal nanorod</b> is added to <b>IEEE Xplore</b>.
   * 2016.09.24
       * I attent <b>the 8th International Conference on Molecular Simulations and Informatics Technology Application (8th-ICMS&I)</b> and give oral and poster prentation in Dalian, China.
   * 2016.03.09
-      * The first Journal paper <b>Flow-Induced Voltage Generation by Moving a Nano-Sized Ionic Liquids Droplet over a Graphene Sheet: Molecular Dynamics Simulation</b> is accepted by <b>The Journal of Chemical Physics</b>.
+      * The 1st Journal paper <b>Flow-Induced Voltage Generation by Moving a Nano-Sized Ionic Liquids Droplet over a Graphene Sheet: Molecular Dynamics Simulation</b> is accepted by <b>The Journal of Chemical Physics</b>.

 For more info
 ======